DanishNadar/CampGrids/README.md

 CampGrids is a static browser for MSI camp grid activities.
 The idea was proposed by Fannie Yu, an MSI intern, and I built the interface and workbook sync workflow around it.

 The site takes what used to live in a large spreadsheet and turns it into a set of category cards, belt sections, and resource/video rows.
-The goal is simple: make the camp materials easier to scan without losing the structure of the original workbook.
+The intention was to make the camp materials easier to scan without losing the structure of the original workbook.

 ## How It Works